 One Minute Brief of the Day:

-Today we've got an amazing brief with a brilliant prize.
-Looking forward to seeing lots of you involved!
+Today we've got a very different brief with some brilliant prizes.
+Really looking forward to seeing the results of this one!

 It's been a while, but Art Brut are back with a blazing new album, Wham!
 Bang!
 Pow!
 Let's Rock Out! - and Alcopop!
 Records are keen to see what OMB can do to build some fun, creative content to be used at the invite-only pre-album launch at Signature Brew's new Taproom on 8th November, which will be packed with music and media people.

 Brief: We want you to listen to the album's opening single (of the same name) and create posters inspired by the record.
 We've added some info below to help too.

 We'll give a copy of the album (on CD or vinyl) to every piece of art we like and use, and a £50 Alcopop!
 Records voucher + £50 cash for the band's favourite.

 Alcopop!
 Records are pleased to announce they have signed Berlin-based post-punk art rock band Art Brut, who will play a special return headline show on 7th November in London at Boston Music Room.

 Here to remind us of our insatiable, adolescent appetite for music, Art Brut are back together.
 What started as a break-up album and turned into an ‘in-love record’, Wham!
 Bang!
 Pow!
 Let’s Rock Out! is a collection of post-punk, poppy bangers that recall the distinctive sound that burst out of the Berlin-based band back in 2005.
 It’s been seven years since the group’s last LP and sees Argos’ self-referential, sincere narrative shape into poignant reflections of encompassing a youthful heart in a world that perpetually forces us to grow up.